-Showing the status of cases, cause lists, judgments, daily orders etc., eCourts portal (http://ecourts.gov.in) one-stop solution for all stakeholders such as litigants, advocates, government agencies, police and common citizens.
-Citizens can locate the case arising from any court across the country using various search criteria available on the website.
+Showing the status of cases, cause lists, judgments, daily orders etc., eCourts portal (http://ecourts.gov.in) is a one-stop solution for all stakeholders such as litigants, advocates, government agencies, police and common citizens.
+Citizens can locate a case arising from any court across the country using various search criteria available on the website.
 The website records more than 10 lakh hits daily.
-It is bilingual, accessible friendly and GIGW compliant.
+It is bilingual, accessible friendly and compliant with Guidelines for Indian Government Websites (GIGW).

-- Single unified portal across the coun- - Quick delivery of court services case status, next hearing date, cause lists, orders and judgments - Easy and efficient access to case information anytime, anywhere eCourts Services Mobile App provides facility for all stakeholders, particularly advocates and institutions/ organizations (having multiple cases), to create a portfolio of interested cases and track those for future alerts.
+Single unified portal across the country Quick delivery of court services - case status, next hearing date, cause lists, orders and judgments Easy and efficient access to case information anytime, anywhere eCourts Services Mobile App provides facility for all stakeholders, particularly advocates and institutions/ organizations (having multiple cases), to create a portfolio of interested cases and track those for future alerts.
 The Android and iOS App also features a search option to track a case by QR Code.
 More than 20 lakh downloads of the App have been recorded.
 A user can create a portfolio of cases by bookmarking important cases.
-Calendar feature is the latest enhancement provided in the App wherein advocates can view a diary of cases listed in the court.
+Calendar feature is the latest enhancement provided in the App wherein advocates can view a diary of cases listed in court.